-The Lord IS light, strength, and salvation.
+IS light, strength, and salvation.
 May you and I remember this as we go through this week and may we see an example of all three in our lives.

 Bio: Michele Kearns is the founder and HUG© (Hope Unites Globally) Award-Winner of JoyReturns.
 She shares her widowhood adventures hoping to encourage widows to move through grief and rebuild their lives by seizing new opportunities.
 A graduate of Kent State University with a Bachelor’s degree in communications, she’s used her skills while working as a call center team leader, facilitating a grief support group and helping small businesses with various writing and administrative assignments.
 Michele is a bookworm, lover of golden retrievers and an amateur photographer.

 Here are a couple verses from Isaiah 58 that resonated with me as I was reading a devotion from Ann Voskamp’s